Rigidity of Complete Gradient Steady Ricci Solitons with Harmonic Weyl Curvature: Abstract

 \section{Abstract}

 Our main aim in this paper is to investigate the rigidity of complete noncompact gradient steady Ricci solitons with harmonic Weyl tensor.
-More precisely, we prove that an $n$-dimensional ($n\geq 5$) complete noncompact gradient steady Ricci soliton with harmonic Weyl tensor is either Ricci flat or isometric to the Bryant soliton up to scaling.
-We also derive a classification result for complete noncompact gradient expanding Ricci solitons with harmonic Weyl tensor.
-Meanwhile, for $n\ge 5$, we provide a local structure theorem for $n$-dimensional connected (not necessarily complete) gradient Ricci solitons with harmonic Weyl curvature, thus extending the work of Kim \cite{Kim} for $n=4$.
-Furthermore, a similar method can be applied to treat vacuum static spaces and CPE metrics with harmonic curvature \cite {F-M-1, CL}, as well as quasi-Einstein manifolds with harmonic Weyl curvature \cite{CLS}.
+More precisely, we prove that an $n$-dimensional ($n\geq 5$) complete noncompact gradient steady Ricci soliton with harmonic Weyl tensor and multiply warped product metric is either Ricci flat or isometric to the Bryant soliton up to scaling.
+Meanwhile, for $n\ge 5$, we provide a local structure theorem for $n$-dimensional connected (not necessarily complete) gradient Ricci solitons with harmonic Weyl curvature and multiply warped product metric.